Visible Lagrangians for Hitchin Systems and Pillowcase Covers

-Tensoring with $\calO(3)$ and pulling back we obtain
+Tensoring with $\calO(3)$ and pulling back, we obtain

-Here we used the commutativity of diagram \ref{fig:square-of-covers}.
-Finally, twisting by $K_X^{-\frac12}$ we see that the line bundle associated to $\pi^*(E',\Phi')$ through the spectral correspondence is $p^*L_1$.
-The (pullback of the) Hecke modification $\hat{E} \to E$ can potentially change this line bundle by twisting it with a divisor supported at $\pi^{-1}R$.
-However, on the regular locus of $\calM_{\underline{\alpha}}$ the quasi-parabolic structure is uniquely determined through the Higgs field at each $p \in D$ (see \cite[Prop.
-8.1]{FMSW}).
-Hence, we can compute the eigen line bundle and the quasi-parabolic structure of $\pi^*(E',\Phi')$ with respect to the pullback of the local frame of \eqref{eq:local-model-Phi}.
-Then it is easy to see that the eigen line bundle $p^*L_1 \otimes K_x^{-\frac12}$ descends to a subbundle of $\pi^*(\hat{E},\hat{\Phi})$.
+Here we used the commutativity of diagram in Figure~\ref{fig:square-of-covers}.
+Finally, twisting by \smash{$K_X^{-\frac12}$} we see that the line bundle associated to $\pi^*(\calE',\Phi')$ through the spectral correspondence is $p^*L_1$.
+The (pullback of the) Hecke modification $\hat{\calE} \to \calE$ can potentially change this line bundle by twisting it with a~divisor supported at~$\pi^{-1}R$.
+However, on the regular locus of $\calM_{\underline{\alpha}}$ the quasi-parabolic structure is uniquely determined through the Higgs field at each $p \in D$ (see \cite[Proposition~8.1]{FMSW}).
+Hence, we can compute the eigen-line bundle and the quasi-parabolic structure of $\pi^*(\calE',\Phi')$ with respect to the pullback of the local frame of~\eqref{eq:local-model-Phi}.
+Then it is easy to see that the eigen-line bundle \smash{$p^*L_1 \otimes K_x^{-\frac12}$} descends to a subbundle of $\pi^*(\hat{\calE},\hat{\Phi})$.
 Hence $p^*L_1=L_2$.

-\textbf{Solutions to Hitchin equation:} Finally, we will show that a hermitian metric $h$ on $(E,\Phi) \in \calM_{\ualpha}$ that solves the Hitchin equation is transformed to a solution to the Hitchin equation for $(\hat{E},\hat{\Phi}) \in \calM_{\SL(2,\CC)}(X)$.
+\textit{Solutions to Hitchin equation:} Finally, we will show that a hermitian metric $h$ on ${(\calE,\Phi) \in \calM_{\ualpha}}$ that solves the Hitchin equation is transformed to a solution to the Hitchin equation for $\bigl(\hat{\calE},\hat{\Phi}\bigr) \in \calM_{\SL(2,\CC)}(X)$.
 First there is a section of $\calO(4)$ with divisors $D$.
-Promoting this section to have norm $1$ defines a singular hermitian metric on $\calO(4)$ locally given by $\vert z \vert^{-2}$ at $y \in D$.
+Promoting this section to have norm $1$ defines a singular hermitian metric on~$\calO(4)$ locally given by $\vert z \vert^{-2}$ at $y \in D$.
 This induces a singular hermitian metric on $\calO(1)$ and hence on $\calO(3)$.
-The latter is given by $\vert z \vert ^{-\frac32}$ at $y \in D$ and will be denoted by $h_{\calO(3)}$.
-Similarly, $q \in H^0(X,K_X^2)$ induces a singular hermitian metric $h_{-\frac12 K_X}$ on $K_X^{-\frac 12}$ that is smooth away from $Z(q)$ and given by $\vert w \vert^{\frac12}$ locally at $x \in Z(q)$.
+The latter is given by \smash{$\vert z \vert ^{-\frac32}$} at $y \in D$ and will be denoted by~$h_{\calO(3)}$.
+Similarly, $q \in H^0\bigl(X,K_X^2\bigr)$ induces a singular hermitian metric \smash{$h_{-\frac12 K_X}$} on \smash{$K_X^{-\frac 12}$} that is smooth away from $Z(q)$ and given by \smash{$\vert w \vert^{\frac12}$} locally at $x \in Z(q)$.
 It is easy to see that singular hermitian metrics defined in this way are automatically flat.

-We need to extend the morphism $\Theta$ to hermitian Higgs bundles $(E,\Phi,h)$.
-In the first step we use the singular hermitian metrics defined above to obtain a hermitian metric on $E'$ by
+We need to extend the morphism $\Theta$ to hermitian Higgs bundles $(\calE,\Phi,h)$.
+In the first step, we use the singular hermitian metrics defined above to obtain a hermitian metric on $\calE'$ by